Moretum

-Moretum is a herb cheese spread that the Ancient Romans ate with bread.
-A typical moretum was made of herbs, fresh cheese, salt, oil and some vinegar.
+Moretum is an herb cheese spread that the Ancient Romans ate with bread.
+A typical moretum was made of herbs, cheese (typically ricotta), salt, oil, and vinegar.
 Optionally, different kinds of nuts could be added.
-The contents were crushed together in a mortar, hence the name.
+The ingredients were crushed together in a mortar, for which the dish is named.

 Recipes

-A recipe can be found in the poem of the same name in the Appendix Vergiliana.
-De re rustica, book XII of Columella contains further recipes for moretum.
-The variant with pine nuts is considered to be a precursor of pesto.
+A recipe for Moretum was handed down in a Latin poem of 122 dactylic hexameters attributed to Virgil under the title Moretum in the so-called Appendix Vergiliana.
+It describes, as a parody of the exaggerated praise of rural life, how a simple farmer begins his day's work; the centrepiece is the preparation of moretum for breakfast.